Become a Chapter Lead in your community.

 • May facilitate opportunities for learning and development.
 These opportunities may range from guest speakers to workshops, or the sharing of information from local service providers.

-• Consult with local families to identify their needs and interests and organize the chapter accordingly.
+• Consult with families to identify their needs and interests and organize the group accordingly.

 Affect Change in the System